 Keep in mind that the rich text editor (if activated) will be included in all activities.
 So if you want a student to watch a video and demonstrate their understanding, the video can be embedded within the assignment itself.
 The student can then demonstrate understanding through a short quiz or student created content such as writing a synopsis.

-The following list provides default itslearning activities, however school or district elements can be added by an administrator.
-(As seen in the image.)
+The following list (as seen in the image above) provides default itslearning activities, however school or district elements can be added by an administrator.

 - Tests might be quick quizzes or formal exams.
 Questions can be aligned to standards, categorized, and assigned specific point value.
 (Questions can also be imported.)
-There are ten question types (as seen in the image) that include technology-enhanced questions - matching, ordering, and hotspot.
-Each question and answer includes the rich text editor, so videos, sound clips, and images can be part of the question.
+There are several question types that include technology-enhanced questions.
+Each question and in some cases also the answer alternatives includes the rich text editor, so videos, sound clips, and images can be part of the question/answer.

 - Discussions allow students to reflect on a topic, which may include media elements.
 Students may then read all posts and replies.

 Ready-to-Use Content includes elements that can be imported from other learning management systems or platforms as well as content that are in a shared library of resources.
 (Sometimes known as a learning object repository or LOR.)